Brew Ratios, Basket Sizes, and the Confusion over a "Double Shot"

 A double shot was derived from the Italian term doppio, which simply means double in Italian.

 That is only half the story.
 The brew ratios in Italy are and were wildly different than in America, or anywhere else.
 So, while it is reported that a doppio was 60ml of liquid espresso, we don't have a clear indication of how much ground coffee typically went into that.
-We are doing more research and will get back to you.

 A "double" basket is currently sized for 16-18 grams of ground coffee.
 It used to be 14 grams, but has since expanded.
 The single basket is intended to hold 7 grams of ground coffee and a triple basket, around 21 grams.